Sustainable Fashion: The Environmental Impact of Linen Silk vs. Cotton Silk

 Note- All the pictures collected for making of this article are sourced from different websites on the internet.
 RaaHaa Fabrics does not claim any of the photographs.

 A wedding embarks the most special day for a bride.
-The dreams, the planning and the little girl who finally is embodying her dream of being a bride come true.
+The dreams, the planning and the little girl who is finally embodying her dream of being a bride come true.
+A classic white wedding was not really a culture before but it changed gradually over the years.

 Every gown, every body, every curve is different and to find “the dress” which doesn’t scream a yes!
 But gently taps your heart and whispers, “this is the one”.
 Picking out a wedding dress can be equally overwhelming and a thrilling experience for a bride.
 And in today’s article, we are going back to where it all started.